emberjs/rfcs/text/0630-new-browser-support-policy.md

 ## Summary

 > In dropping support for IE11 at some point in the future, we will need a new browser support policy.
-This is the proposed policy.
+This is the proposed policy for that point in the future.
+By properly documenting our browser support policy, we increase our flexibility and provide explicit clarification of intended support.

 ## Motivation

-> It should be clear which browsers are supported by Ember.js
+> It should be clear which browsers are supported by Ember.js, to eliminate any confusion and decrease the number of decisions we're required to make about any feature (existing or new).

+## Existing Policy

+The existing policy is listed here for documentation purposes.

+- Desktop

+    1. Google Chrome, Mozilla Firefox, MS Edge, Mac Safari

+        - The current and previous stable releases are supported.

+    2. Internet Explorer

+        - Only Internet Explorer 11 is supported.

+- Mobile

+    1. All

+        - All mobile browsers may work but are not explicitly supported.

+Any browsers not listed here may work but are not explicitly supported.

-## Detailed policy
+## Proposed policy

+This policy drops support for a major browser, and therefore can only be implemented with a major version bump.

 - Desktop